AbrahamGreenman/AbrahamGreenman/README.md

 ----

 There is alot I would like to do in this life.
 For whatever reason I have the Founder bug and not happy unless I see certain ideas come to fruition and I see many folks are not focusing on them like I do.
-It will be impossible for me to do that the task alone and I realize that working with other individuals is the quicket way for me to get there.
+It will be impossible for me to do that the task alone and I realize that working with other individuals is the quickest way for me to get there.
+While I am the type that is happy sitting in front of books for the rest of my life and not being around a single soul, due to my intended goals in life that is not who I am today.